KamilSajdera/organizer/README.md

 # Organizer
 This project helps you plan different events, create tasks that you have to complete and manage your budget (set goals).
-Thanks to accounts system, you have access to your data in any device.
+Thanks to safe accounts system, you have access to your data in any device.
 Written in NextJS using MongoDB, JWT tokens, SCSS modules.
 ### This project is still in build!
 Some features may not work yet.
 By deepening my knowledge of NextJS, I am developing this project.

 ### Test account:
 * login: example@email.net
-* password: test
+* password: admin!

 ### To do list
 Add tasks you have to do.